Service Dog Consulting for Your Business

 Let us be a part of your new employee orientation or in-service education programs

-Michele is very hands on.
-In developing the concept there is definitely an advantage to having her train your staff because of the multitude of questions that will arise, plus with her informative “demo” on how to properly interact with a service dog team, it helps your staff see and do things they might be able to do by watching a webinar or PowerPoint presentation.
+Michele is very hands-on.
+In developing the concept there is definitely an advantage to having her train your staff because of the multitude of questions that will arise, plus with her informative “demo” on how to properly interact with a service dog team, helps your staff see and do things they might not be able to do by watching a webinar or PowerPoint presentation.

 Benefits to you from our training program